What Makes Pale Fox So Special?

 Once a still white wine has been created we begin our signature extra-slow secondary fermentation process to create Pale Fox’s creamy sparkle.
 Whilst most Proseccos will undergo 30 days of secondary fermentation we painstakingly extend this process to over 100 days, resulting in an infinitely more complex flavour and finer, more persistent bubbles.

 Enjoying great wine should be the ultimate celebration of nature.
 Part of this celebration is also a respect for its provenance, which is why we only use 100% renewable energy sources in the production of Pale Fox, from both solar and hydro-electric energy.
-We also use CO2 neutral couriers to further reduce our carbon footprint.
+We also use CO2 neutral couriers to further reduce our carbon footprint and have partnered with Ecologi to plant a tree for every order placed.

 Pale Fox is proud to be 100% plant-based.
 Counter-intuitively this is not true of a lot of wines available today, which are filtered using animal products, whether that be fish bones or egg whites.
 We use a natural clay called Bentonite instead and can assure you that no animal, or Fox, was harmed in the process of making our wine.